You can change these settings if needed, except for the cookie duration. Consult your account representative when changing cookie settings.

 If any of your domain names include a country code, such as

-The cookie keeps a number of values to manage how your visitors experience Adobe Target campaigns:
+The cookie keeps some values to manage how your visitors experience Adobe Target campaigns:

 |session ID||A unique identifier for a given user session.
 By default the session expires after 30 minutes of inactivity.
 If you are generating sessionId yourself (for example, for server-side implementations), ensure following: